martinalicheri/Project1-CSCI270/README.md

 ## Installation

-Being a web, it is fairly easy to access.
-Just copy this link in your browser and you<br>
+Being a web, it is fairly easy to access: just copy this link in your browser and you<br>
 will see the project that I worked much on.
 Hope you enjoy!

 [Click here to access the website!](http://localhost:63342/csci270/PROJECT1/MiracleDex.html?_ijt=jamjbbnah283ircibpd9o5m3bg)